-The medical certifier can use terms like probable or presumed when reporting the COD on the death certificate.
-Also, if the certifier is unable to determine the cause, they should record the cause as unknown, undetermined, or unspecified.3
+The medical certifier can use terms like probable or presumed when reporting the cause of death on the death certificate.
+Also, if the certifier is unable to determine the cause, they should record the cause as unknown, undetermined, or unspecified.